shegy28/rails-blog/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [OOP-school-library] <a name="about-project"></a>
+# 📖 [rails-blog] <a name="about-project"></a>
-An app that was built with Ruby using OOP principles.
-The app allow you to add new students, teachers, books and save records of who borrowed a given book and when.
+This application is designed to function as a classic blog website, with features such as the ability to display a list of blog posts and enable readers to interact with them by adding comments and liking posts.
+With the Rails-blog repository, users can create and customize their own fully functional blog website quickly and easily.

 ## 🛠 Built With <a name="built-with"></a>